imhasandl/social-media-go/README.md

 ## Documentation

-There is 18 types of request, but here are the essential ones and you can check the rest of them in the code.
+There is 18 types of requests, but here in documentation are only essential ones and you can check the rest of them in the main file.

 WARNING: The main function contains request that can delete all user from database and posts, so be careful.